zecellomaster/the-projection-room/README.md

 US House of Representatives- 2020 Minnesota 5th Congressional District Democratic Primary

-US House of Representatives- 2020 Georgia 14th Congressional District Republican Primary
+US House of Representatives- 2020 Georgia 14th Congressional District Republican Primary (*Update 8/11/2020*: This race has been called for Marjorie Greene)

 For more details about what CRAP is, check out the [official documentation](https://docs.google.com/document/d/1JwVihLW2GugDK3el7i5EdO03wT124_zcrKv4sPQvE_8/edit?usp=sharing).